Multifunctional Information Distribution System

-Multifunctional Information Distribution System (MIDS) is the NATO name for the communication component of Link-16.
+Multifunctional Information Distribution System (MIDS) is the NATO name for the communication component of Link-16 developed by Xetron.

-MID is an advanced command, control, communications, computing and intelligence (C4I) system incorporating high-capacity, jam-resistant, digital communication links for exchange of near real-time tactical information, including both data and voice, among air, ground, and sea elements.
-MIDS is intended to support key theater functions such as surveillance, identification, air control, weapons engagement coordination and direction for all Services.
+MIDS is an advanced command, control, communications, computing and intelligence (C4I) system incorporating high-capacity, jam-resistant, digital communication links for exchange of near real-time tactical information, including both data and voice, among air, ground, and sea elements.
+MIDS is intended to support key theater functions such as surveillance, identification, air control, weapons engagement coordination and direction for all services.

 The MIDS program includes two different families of receiver synthesizer line cards: